nporta/foton-challenge/README.md

 # FotonTech Challenge

 This is a solution to the [FotonTech Challenge](https://github.com/FotonTech/join).
 If you want to see the solution using GraphQL please check [here](https://github.com/nporta/fotton-challenge-graphql).
+If you want to see the solution using GraphQL and Typescript please check [here](https://github.com/nporta/fotton-challenge-graphql-typescript).

 How to run